Stress Management Techniques (cont.)

 - Find a local Psychiatrist in your town

-Other stress-management strategies
+Other stress-management strategies; Time management

 Good time-management skills are critical for effective stress control.
 In particular, learning to prioritize tasks and avoid over-commitment are critical measures to make sure that you're not overscheduled.
 Always using a calendar or planner and checking it faithfully before committing to anything is one way to develop time-management skills.
 You can also learn to identify time-wasting tasks by keeping a diary for a few days and noticing where you may be losing time.